 Nicholas moved to Bicester in 2002 with his family.
 His wife works in the NHS and his two daughters attended Bure Park School before moving to the Cooper School.
 He has always believed in putting things back into the community and first stood as a Bicester Town Councillor in 2007.
-He was first elected to Cherwell District Council in 2008 where he has been a strong voice for the residents of the Bicester North and Caversfield Ward ever since.
-As Chairman of the Budget Planning Committee for most of those years, Nicholas has worked hard to scrutinise Council spending plans remembering that every penny the Council spends is raised by hardworking residents like you.
+He was elected to Cherwell District Council for the first time in 2008 and has been a strong voice for the residents of the Bicester North and Caversfield Ward ever since.
+As Chairman of the Budget Planning Committee for most of those years, Nicholas has worked hard to scrutinise Council spending plans remembering that every penny the Council spends is raised by local residents.

 Bicester faces many challenges as it continues to grow.
-Nicholas pledges to work hard to ensure that necessary infrastructure is provided to support this growth, and to ensure that an appropriate green buffer is kept between Bicester and Caversfield.
-He has been a strong voice urging Councils not to forget the needs of existing residents whilst recognising the need to provide additional housing.
+Nicholas pledges to work hard to ensure that necessary infrastructure is provided to support this growth and to ensure that an appropriate green buffer is kept between Bicester and Caversfield.
+He has been a strong voice urging the Council not to forget the needs of existing residents whilst recognising the need to provide additional housing.